 July 26: Rosary Rally.

 Dayton B2B Magazine

 Aug.
-1: Mickey McCabe on the partnership with GE Aviation.
+1: Mickey McCabe, vice president for research, on the partnership with GE Aviation.

 Aug.
 1: Jason Eckert, career services, on job hunting.